Just how important is the work you do as a registered dietitian nutritionist (RD/RDN)?

 Registered dietitian nutritionists are the nutrition experts charged with helping individuals understand the complex role diet plays in their overall health and how nutrition is used in the treatment and prevention of illness.

 Ball State’s master of science in nutrition and dietetics is designed to prepare current RD/RDNs for this ever-expanding practice.
 And it’s offered online so you can continue your career full- or part-time while taking one or two courses at a time.

 Although the program is offered fully online, your professors are the same top-notch faculty who teach our on-campus courses.
 Our faculty, committed to teaching and research, receive the resources and support they need to create engaging online classes to help meet your personal and professional goals.

-Professor of Nutrition and Dietetics
+Assistant Professor of Nutrition and Dietetics

 The Bureau of Labor Statistics

 projects that employment for registered dietitian nutritionists would grow 15 percent from 2016 to 2026, much faster than the average for all occupations.

 As the competition grows for such positions, graduates of programs such as Ball State’s master of science in nutrition and dietetics will typically transition into two occupation groups—larger mid-level healthcare therapists and fitness and wellness.

 The growing demand for nutrition and dietetic professionals will exceed supply for the next several years.
 Nationwide, there’s a promising job market for positions such as . . .

 - Registered dietitian nutritionist